-To correct for Ark's less frequent probing, we compare Trinocular down-events that last 5 hours or more.
-Ark measurements are much less frequent (once every 24 hours) than Trinocular's 11-minute reporting, so short Trinocular events often have no overlapping Ark observations.
+To correct for Ark's less frequent probing, we compare \emph{long-lived} Trinocular down-events (5 hours or more).
+Ark measurements are infrequent (once every 24 hours) compared to Trinocular's 11-minute reports, so short Trinocular events are often unobserved by Ark.
 To confirm agreements or conflicting reports from Ark, we require at least 3 Ark observations within the peninsula's span of time.

 We filter out blocks with frequent transient changes or signs of network-level filtering.
 We define the ``reliable'' blocks suitable for comparison as those responsive for at least 85\% of the quarter from each of the 6 Trinocular VPs.
+(This threshold avoids diurnal blocks or blocks with long outages; values of 90\% or less have similar results.)
 We also discard flaky blocks whose responses are frequently inconsistent across \acp{VP}.
 (We consider more than 10 combinations of \ac{VP} as frequently inconsistent.)
 For the 21 days, we find 4M unique Trinocular /24 blocks, and 11M Ark /24 blocks, making 2M blocks in both available for study.

 \textbf{Results:} \autoref{tab:taitao_validation_table} provides details and \autoref{tab:taitao_confusion_matrix} summarizes our interpretation.
 Here dark green indicates true positives (TP): when (a) either both Taitao and Ark show mixed results, both indicating a peninsula, or when (b) Taitao indicates a peninsula (1 to 5 sites up but at least one down), Ark shows all-down during the event and up before and after.
 We treat Ark in case (b) as positive because the infrequency of Ark probing (one probe per team every 24 hours) means we cannot guarantee VPs in the peninsula will probe responsive targets in time.
 Since peninsulas are rare, so too are true positives, but we see 184 TPs.